Evaluating modular equations for abelian surfaces: Introduction

-and encode the presence of $\ell$-isogenies between principally polarized (p.p.) abelian surfaces.
-More precisely, let~$A$ and~$A'$ be two sufficiently generic p.p.~abelian surfaces over a field~$k$ whose characteristic is prime to~$\ell$, and denote their Igusa invariants by $(j_1,j_2,j_3)$ and $(j_1',j_2',j_3')$ respectively.
+They encode the presence of isogenies between principally polarized~(p.p.) abelian surfaces.
+More precisely, let~$A$ and~$A'$ be two generic p.p.~abelian surfaces over a field whose characteristic is prime to~$\ell$, and denote their Igusa invariants by $(j_1,j_2,j_3)$ and $(j_1',j_2',j_3')$ respectively.
 Then the equalities

-hold if and only if~$A$ and~$A'$ are $\ell$-isogenous (i.e.~related by an isogeny of degree~$\ell^2$ with isotropic kernel in~$A[\ell]$) over an algebraic closure of~$k$.

-Similarly, Hilbert modular equations describe certain cyclic isogenies between Jacobians with real multiplication~(RM) by a fixed real quadratic field.
-Modular equations of both Siegel and Hilbert type are examples of the general notion of modular equations on a PEL Shimura variety~\cite{kieffer_DegreeHeightEstimates2022}.
+where~$\partial_X$ denotes the partial derivative with respect to~$X$, hold if and only if~$A$ and~$A'$ are $\ell$-isogenous (i.e.~related by an isogeny of degree~$\ell^2$ with isotropic kernel in~$A[\ell]$) over an algebraic closure of their base field.
+Similarly, modular equations of Hilbert type encode the presence of certain cyclic isogenies between p.p.~abelian surfaces with real multiplication~(RM) by a fixed real quadratic order.

-From a computational point of view, modular equations are useful to detect isogenies without prior knowledge of their kernels, and also to compute these isogenies explicitly: see~\cite{elkies_EllipticModularCurves1998, bostan_FastAlgorithmsComputing2008} in the case of elliptic curves, and~\cite{kieffer_ComputingIsogeniesModular2019} in the case of p.p.~abelian surfaces.
-In contrast, all other available methods to compute isogenies, to the author's knowledge, use a description of the kernel as part of their input~\cite{velu_IsogeniesEntreCourbes1971, couveignes_ComputingFunctionsJacobians2015, lubicz_ComputingSeparableIsogenies2015, dudeanu_CyclicIsogeniesAbelian2017}.
-This makes modular equations an essential tool in the SEA algorithm for counting points on elliptic curves over finite fields~\cite{schoof_CountingPointsElliptic1995}, which goes the other way around, using isogenies to gain access to cyclic subgroups of the elliptic curve.
+From a computational point of view, modular equations allow us to detect and compute isogenies without prior knowledge of their kernels: see~\cite{elkiesEllipticModularCurves1998, bostanFastAlgorithmsComputing2008} for elliptic curves, and~\cite{kiefferComputingIsogeniesModular2025} for abelian surfaces.
+In contrast, all other available methods to compute isogenies, to the author's knowledge, use an encoding of the kernel as input~\cite{veluIsogeniesEntreCourbes1971, couveignesComputingFunctionsJacobians2015, lubiczComputingSeparableIsogenies2015, dudeanuCyclicIsogeniesAbelian2022}.
+This makes modular equations an essential tool in the celebrated SEA algorithm for counting points on elliptic curves over finite fields~\cite{schoofCountingPointsElliptic1995}, specifically in Elkies's method, which uses isogenies to compute cyclic subgroups of the elliptic curve.

 However, modular equations for abelian surfaces are very large objects.
-One can show that the total size of Siegel modular equations of level~$\ell$ is~$\bigO(\ell^{15}\log\ell)$~\cite{kieffer_DegreeHeightEstimates2022}, a prohibitive estimate that we expect to be accurate.
-Already for~$\ell=3$, their total size is approximately~410 MB~\cite{milio_DatabaseModularPolynomials}.
+For instance, the total size of Siegel modular equations of level~$\ell$ is~$O(\ell^{15}\log\ell)$~\cite{kiefferDegreeHeightEstimates2022}, a prohibitive upper bound that we expect to be accurate.
+Already for~$\ell=3$, their total size is approximately 410~MB~\cite{milioDatabaseModularPolynomials2016}.
+This has led to concerns about their usability in practice.